|Date of Birth||February 5, 1897|

 Gordon and his mother immigrated to Canada in the summer of 1912, arriving in June on the Empress of Britain, their destination Winnipeg, Manitoba.
 Sadly, Gordon’s mother died just two years later, on 25 May 1914, and she’s buried at St. James Cemetery in Winnipeg.
 Gordon was 17 years old at the time.
 His mother passed away at the home of Mrs. Martha Jane Hample (née Richards).
 Mrs. Hample was an active philanthropist in Winnipeg and she helped found the Knowles Home for Boys.
 She was one of the first women elected to the Winnipeg School Board and as a member of the Political Equality League she lobbied for female suffrage.
 She had a brother and two sisters living in Kenora, Ontario, including Mrs. Evalina Edmison, the wife of Dr. Albert Henry Edmison.

 In January 1917 Gordon was transferred to the 5th Reserve Battalion and that same month he took a sniper’s course.
-Two months later he was sent to France and attached to a front line unit, the 20th Battalion.
+Two months later he was drafted to a front line unit, the 20th Battalion, and sent to France.
 He joined them in the field on 14 April 1917, just as the Battle of Vimy Ridge was ending.
 After the capture of the ridge the Canadians stayed in the area holding the new front line and they took part in operations at Arleux and Fresnoy.
 Gordon was wounded near Fresnoy on 10 May, suffering a shell or gunshot wound to his left arm.
 He was taken to No. 18 Casualty Clearing Station then moved to No. 5 British Red Cross Hospital at Wimereux.
 From there he was evacuated to England on the hospital ship St. Denis and admitted to the 4th London General Hospital at Denmark Hill.

 Gordon recovered in the hospital from 16 May until 22 June when he was discharged to duty with the 1st Central Ontario Regiment Depot.
 In July he suffered sunstroke and he spent three weeks in the Reading War Hospital.
 During that time his eyesight deteriorated, possibly a lingering effect from being injured by lightning.
 On 14 October he was admitted to the Westcliffe Eye and Ear Hospital and diagnosed with functional amblyopia as well as neurosis due to his lightning injury.
 A medical report recommended that he have two months leave and return to Canada for home service.
 Gordon embarked for Canada in November 1917 on the SS Saxonia, arriving in Halifax at the end of the month.
 He was discharged in Toronto on 28 January 1918, due to being medically unfit for further war service.